roderickrandolph/ansible-container/docs/rst/community/index.rst

 Mailing List Information
 ------------------------
-To post questions and receive email updates join the `Ansible Container Google Group <https://groups.google.com/forum/?hl=en-GB#!forum/ansible-container>`_.
+To post questions and receive email updates join the `Ansible Container Mailing List <https://groups.google.com/forum/?hl=en-GB#!forum/ansible-container>`_.
 Your first post to the mailing list will be moderated (to reduce spam), so please allow a day or less for your first post.

 To subscribe to the group from a non-google account, you can send an email to ansible-container+subscribe@googlegroups.com